cubedhuang/college-board-pseudocode-interpreter/README.md

 ## TODO

--   [ ] The `INPUT` native procedure isn't implemented yet, but it should be simple to make a nice interface for it since the interpreter already uses async/await.
--   [ ] A robot simulation and procedure implementations need to be implemented.
+1. A robot simulation and procedure implementations need to be implemented.
--   [ ] If I feel like it, I might make a procedure without a return statement output a `void` value rather than `null`. `void` would be unassignable or unusable to prevent the use of that type.
+2. If I feel like it, I might make a procedure without a return statement output a `void` value rather than `null`. `void` would be unassignable or unusable to prevent the use of that type.
--   [ ] There might be bugs that need fixing; this wasn't tested extensively.
+3. There might be bugs that need fixing; this wasn't tested extensively.

 ### Completed

+1. The `INPUT` native procedure isn't implemented yet, but it should be simple to make a nice interface for it since the interpreter already uses async/await.
--   [x] Errors are thrown in the console, but they should appear in the UI. ...Actually, error handling is just really bad in general, so that needs to be fixed.
+2. Errors are thrown in the console, but they should appear in the UI. ...Actually, error handling is just really bad in general, so that needs to be fixed.
--   [x] Binary operations don't check for operand types; this is bad because some undefined operations mean that programs can escape into unallowed types like strings because of JavaScript's type casting.
+3. Binary operations don't check for operand types; this is bad because some undefined operations mean that programs can escape into unallowed types like strings because of JavaScript's type casting.

 ## Sample Code